 Applicants must hold a doctoral degree in engineering or a closely related discipline.
 We are seeking outstanding candidates committed to a career in research and teaching.
 The successful candidates will be responsible for mentoring graduate and undergraduate students, teaching courses at the undergraduate and graduate levels, and developing an internationally recognized research program.
 Candidates should apply online at www.jobs.vt.edu to the appropriate posting number given above.
 Applicants should submit a cover letter, a curriculum vitae including a list of published journal articles, a one-page research statement, a brief statement on teaching preferences, and the names of five references that the search committee may contact.
 Review of applications for all positions will begin on December 4, 2017 and will continue until the positions are filled.

-Positions 2 through 7 contribute the University’s transdisciplinary Destination Area in Intelligent Infrastructure and Human Centered Communities (https://provost.vt.edu/destination-areas/about.html).
+Positions 2 through 7 contribute the University’s transdisciplinary Destination Area in Intelligent Infrastructure for Human-Centered Communities (https://provost.vt.edu/destination-areas/about.html).
 The successful candidate will be expected to participate actively in transdisciplinary research, curriculum, and/or outreach initiatives with other university faculty working in the Intelligent Infrastructure for Human-Centered Communities (IIHCC) Destination Area.
 Participation in Destination Area activities and initiatives will be an important component of performance evaluations as well as promotion and tenure processes.
 The IIHCC Destination area is focused on bringing visionary humanist and technologists together to create the framework for infrastructure innovation and the reinvention of community.
 Faculty working together in this area are committed to transdisciplinary solutions that exists along the interdependencies between humans, community, and infrastructure with the ultimate goal of improving quality of life around the globe.
-The initial focus for IIHCC will be on the following themes: 1) Ubiquitous Mobility, 2) Automated Vehicle Systems, 3) Smart Design and Construction, and 4) Energy, along with 5) the area of Materials and Materials Design for these themes.
+The initial focus for IIHCC will be on the following themes: 1) Ubiquitous Mobility, 2) Robotics and Automated Vehicle Systems, 3) Smart Design and Construction, and 4) Energy, along with 5) the area of Materials and Materials Design for these themes.
 New resources and opportunities, above and beyond the departmental facilities, will be available to the faculty in these destination areas.